Marvin Gaye: Early success

-In late 1968, Gaye's recording of "I Heard It Through the Grapevine" became his first to reach No. 1 on the Billboard Hot 100.
-It also reached the top of the charts in other countries, selling over four million copies.
-However, Gaye felt the success was something he "didn't deserve" and that he "felt like a puppet – Berry's puppet, Anna's puppet".
-Gaye followed it up with "Too Busy Thinking About My Baby" and "That's the Way Love Is", which reached the top ten on the Billboard Hot 100 in 1969.
+In late 1968, Gaye's recording of "I Heard It Through the Grapevine" became his first to reach No. 1 on the Billboard Hot 100, where it stayed for seven consecutive weeks.
+It also reached the top of the charts in other countries, selling more than four million copies and later won Gaye a Grammy Award nomination for Best Male R&B Vocal Performance, losing to the late Otis Redding for his hit "(Sittin' On) the Dock of the Bay".
+However, due to his depressive mood brought on by Terrell's illness, Gaye felt the success was something he "didn't deserve" and that he "felt like a puppet – Berry's puppet, Anna's puppet".
+Gaye followed it up with "Too Busy Thinking About My Baby" and "That's the Way Love Is", both of whom reached the top ten on the Billboard Hot 100 in 1969.
 That year, his album M.P.G. became his first No. 1 album on the R&B album charts.
-During this period, Gaye produced and co-wrote "Baby I'm For Real" and "The Bells" for The Originals.
+During this period, Gaye produced and co-wrote "Baby I'm For Real" and "The Bells" for the Originals.

-Tammi Terrell died from brain cancer on March 16, 1970; Gaye attended her funeral and after a period of depression, Gaye sought out a position on a professional football team, the Detroit Lions, where he later befriended Mel Farr and Lem Barney.
-Barney and Farr had gotten gold records for providing backup vocals for the title track of Gaye's What's Going On album.
-The Lions eventually declined an invitation for Gaye to try out, owing to legal liabilities and fears of possible injuries that could have affected his music career.
+Tammi Terrell died from brain cancer on March 16, 1970; Gaye attended her funeral.
+After a period of depression, Gaye sought out a position on the professional football team, the Detroit Lions, where he later befriended Mel Farr and Lem Barney.
+Barney and Farr would later receive gold records for providing backup vocals for the title track of Gaye's What's Going On album.
+The Lions played along for the publicity, but ultimately declined an invitation for Gaye to try out, owing to legal liabilities and fears of possible injuries that could have affected his music career.